Tips to Reduce IRB Application Turnaround Time

 We can help with such dilemmas as “How do I get started,” “Is my project ‘research’ under IRB,” or “Can you help a tight deadline?”

-- DO submit your application by email and fax the signature sheet for fastest processing.
+- DO submit your application via the online submission portal for efficient processing.

 - DON'T use jargon or complex wording on the consent form.